Majors

 BEST is a two-semester program designed to provide an innovative educational experience for selected students in the business school.
 During the fall semester, students enrolled in BUS 4380 will engage in various activities in close association with numerous Hankamer Business School faculty and community leaders.
 Proposed activities include an international trip, plant tours, self-assessments, career development exercises, and a weekend survival course.
 The second component of BEST involves enrollment in a special section of the business policy course (BUS 4385) during the spring.

-May not be taken for graduate credit.
-Only open to BBA students.
-Not open to Pre-business majors.
 An integrative capstone course in which materials and techniques are drawn from many disciplines.
 Areas examined in the course include strategy formulation, implementation, and control from the perspective of the manager.
 Specific themes throughout the course include interpretation of mission, goals and objectives; competitive analysis, matching the strategic direction of the firm to the organization structure; and the interface between strategy and employees.
 All topics are explored from both domestic and international firm perspectives.

 Supervised work within the energy industry corresponding with the student’s major and career goals.